deadlydog/AzureDevOps.WindowsScheduledTasks/src/MarketplaceDocs/Overview.md

 ## Features

-- Install a Windows Scheduled Task by specifying properties inline or from an XML file.
+- Install a Windows Scheduled Task by specifying properties inline, XML inline, or from an XML file.
 - Replace an existing Windows Scheduled Task by overwriting it.
 - Enable, Disable, and Uninstall a Windows Scheduled Task.
   - Supports wildcards for modifying many Schedules Tasks easily, or when you only know part of the Scheduled Task's name.